flutter/website/src/faq.md

 In order to achieve that level of customized, beautiful design, Flutter is architectured to drive pixels instead of the OEM widgets.

-By using the same renderer, framework, and set of widgets, we make it easier to publish for both iOS and Android concurrently, without having to do careful and costly planning to align two separate codebases and feature sets.
+By using the same renderer, framework, and set of widgets, it's easier to publish for both iOS and Android concurrently, without having to do careful and costly planning to align two separate codebases and feature sets.